VeeamHub/veeam-terraform/veeam-backup-aws/deploy_vbaws/README.md

    > **IMPORTANT**
    >
    > The bucket created by this deployment and all its contents will be deleted permanently upon running the `destroy` command.
    >
+   > If you would like to keep the data after destroying the deployment, remove the force_destroy property from the bucket resource definition.
+   >
    > Follow the instructions in the [Managing Backed-Up Data](https://helpcenter.veeam.com/docs/vbaws/guide/backups_view.html) section in the Veeam Backup for AWS user guide to remove any snapshots _before_ you run the `destroy` command.
 The `destroy` command does not remove any snapshots that are created during the testing of backup policies.